Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: How to Leverage These Insights to Improve the Model's Performance?

 \subsubsection{Key Findings}

-In External Knowledge Enhancement, GPT-4 generally performs better than GPT-3.5 on MSE, MAE and MAPE, especially on AirPassengers, AusBeer and other datasets.
-Llama-2 significantly outperforms GPT-3.5 and GPT-4 in terms of MSE and MAE metrics on some datasets (e.g., Wooly, ETTh1, ETTm2), indicating that it can capture data features more accurately.
-R-squared values are shown on some datasets such as ETTh1, ETTm2, and Turkey Power, all models can provide relatively accurate predictions with R-squared values close to 1.
+As shown in \autoref{tab_knowledge_enhance}, this method achieves improved performance in most scenarios.
+Besides, GPT-4-turbo generally performs better than GPT-3.5-turbo on MSE, MAE, and MAPE, especially on AirPassengers, AusBeer, and other datasets.
+Llama-2 significantly outperforms GPT-3.5-turbo and GPT-4-turbo in terms of MSE and MAE metrics on some datasets (e.g., Wooly, ETTh1, ETTm2), indicating that it can capture data features more accurately.
+Using External Knowledge Enhancing, Gemini outperforms other models on MonthlyMilk, Sunspots, Wooly, and HeartRate Datasets, but performs poorly on other datasets.

-In the LLMTime Prediction, GPT-4 and Llama-2 perform relatively well on AirPassengers and AusBeer datasets with R$^2$ values close to or above 0.5.
-GPT-3.5 achieves very high MSE on Sunspots and Wine datasets, which may be due to the complexity of the dataset or the poor adaptation of the model for these specific tasks.
-The Turkey Power dataset has a high R$^2$ value on the time prediction task for all models, indicating a good model fit for this task.